strategineer/personal-website/content/blog/2024-11-25/index.md

 [insert screenshot of this here]

-An Arch-Vile ressurecting the corpses of his fallen demonic brethren right beneath a portion of the ceiling moving up and down dealing damage to anything beneath it, commonly called a Crusher.
+An Arch-Vile resurrecting the corpses of his fallen demonic brethren right beneath a portion of the ceiling moving up and down dealing damage to anything beneath it, commonly called a Crusher.

 [...]